opatiny/octanis-internship-workbook/vacrob/software/software.md

 # VacRob software

-In the end, the VacRob is a fairly complex system with over ten micro-controller.
-Therefore, we have to have a very clear idea how all the different components interact with each other.
-Also, we must know what is dependent from what, what is critical in time, etc.
+In the end, the VacRob is a fairly complex system with over ten micro-controllers.
+Therefore, we need a very clear idea of how all the different components interact with each other.
+Also, we must know what is dependent from what, what is critical in time (for RTOS), etc.

 ## Overview of the robot's elements

 The VacRob contains all of the following elements:

-- 1 compute module (integrate a Raspberry Pi)
+- 1 compute module (integrates a Raspberry Pi)
 - 1 DC motor module rev2
 - (1 10 channels power output module)
 - 8 mini distance modules rev 2